Big Beaver and 14 Mile Road Interchanges UPDATE (revised 12/10/2020)

 As crews are wrapping up work throughout the project for the winter, there is still much that will continue.
-Work to complete the Diverging Diamond Interchanges (DDI) at Big Beaver and 14 Mile Roads has made a lot of progress, however Big Beaver DDI is looking to fully open in late December 2020 and the 14 Mile Road DDI is looking to fully open in Spring 2021.
+Work to complete the Diverging Diamond Interchanges (DDI) at Big Beaver and 14 Mile Roads has made a lot of progress, however Big Beaver DDI is looking to fully open in early 2021 and the 14 Mile Road DDI is looking to fully open in Spring 2021.
 Please see below for an update on each location:

 Big Beaver DDI: